 Valve regulated lead-acid (VRLA)- Gel electrolyte (Gel)

-The most basic type is the flooded battery where the electrolyte (acid) is in liquid form.
-Until 10-12 years ago flooded batteries were the most common deep cycle battery available and are still widely used for large off-grid systems.
+The most basic type is the flooded lead-acid battery where the electrolyte (acid) is in liquid form.
+Until 10-12 years ago flooded batteries were the most common deep cycle battery available and are still used for some large off-grid systems.
 During the charging and discharging of a flooded battery volatile gases are produced and are vented out of the battery to prevent the build-up of pressure.
 The disadvantage of this is that over time the electrolyte level is reduced and needs to be topped up, however this also enables the battery to be maintained and thus flooded batteries can last a long time (up to 20 years or more) if regular maintenance is performed.

 Valve regulated lead-acid - VRLA

-VRLA batteries (AGM and Gel) work in the same way as a flooded battery but sealed in a leak proof enclosure with the electrolyte in a non-liquid form.
+VRLA or valve regulated lead-acid batteries (AGM and Gel) work in the same way as a flooded battery but sealed in a leak proof enclosure with the electrolyte in a non-liquid form.
 VRLA batteries use a gas recombination system which recombines the gases created during the charging/ discharging process back into the battery.
 This prevents almost all losses (close to 99%) of electrolyte through gassing.
 These batteries are thus non-serviceable or maintenance free as they are sealed and there is no chance of acid spillage.
 This means they are much safer, easier to handle and transport than flooded batteries.

-AGM Sealed lead-acid
+AGM Sealed lead-acid (VRLA)

 AGM batteries use the VRLA system but store the electrolyte in an absorptive glass mat between lead calcium plates.
 This is the most cost effective type of VRLA battery and has become very popular over recent years.
 However cycle life (lifespan) of this type of battery can be quite low compared to flooded and gel batteries, usually 6-10 years.

-Gel Sealed lead-acid
+Gel Sealed lead-acid VRLA

 Gel batteries use the VRLA system but have a gelled electrolyte which is created using a special gelling agent to create a thick immobilised electrolyte.
 The gel batteries have been known to perform very well under high discharge rates and generally last longer than AGM batteries, however they are typically more expensive.